top of page

 Enhancing Productivity Using Time Study

-Apparently, there are ways to quantify production methods to determine which one is the best.
 One of the best ways to find the most efficient and productive production method is by performing time studies.

 Ever heard of a time study before?
 It’s quite simple and is much like what the name suggests.